kodecocodes/english-style-guide/README.md

 Finally, we use American English spelling and style in our publications.
 [See the General Style Guidelines](#general-style-guidelines) for resources to tell the difference between American and British English.

-## Contributing

-To contribute to this guide, please create a new branch for your changes (you can do this right on the GitHub website if you like), make your changes, then open a pull request and request one of the Maintainers to review your PR and merge it.

-## General Style Guidelines

-**above** and **below**
-In situations like these: “Here’s how the above function works” and “Add the below function,” "above" and "below" should follow the noun.
-So it should be: “Here’s how the function above works...” and “Add the function below...”

-**acronyms**
-In general, write out the full term followed by the acronym in parentheses the first time the phrase appears if you are going to use the acronym at least three times in the article or if understanding the acronym is important for your article.
-After the first use, use the acronym.

-_Example_: "Model-View-Viewmodel (MVVM) is a common architecture for app design...
-In this tutorial, you'll use MVVM to build..."

-If an acronym is commonly-used and easily-recognized (i.e., API or HTTP://), don't write out the full term the first time you use it unless doing so is necessary for your article.

-Pluralize acronyms by adding a lower-case s to the end, no apostrophe.

-_Example_: "Three commonly-used APIs are..."

-**American vs. British English**
-Use American English in your articles.
-If you aren't sure if you're using the right version, you can refer to this [American to British dictionary](http://projectbritain.com/americanbritish/index.html), check a list of common [American vs. British idioms](https://www.italki.com/article/126/up-to-you-or-down-to-you-some-differences-between-british-and-american-english-idioms?hl=en), or paste your text into a [British to American converter](https://www.infoenglish.net/british-to-american-english/).
-You can also read this [comprehensive guide to British vs. American language](https://en.wikipedia.org/wiki/Comparison_of_American_and_British_English) on Wikipedia.

-**apostrophes**
-WordPress needs straight apostrophes (') not curly or smart apostrophes (’).
-If your editing tool includes curly apostrophes, please make sure you remove them before adding your article to WordPress.
-The same applies to curly quotation marks.
+## Correct Use of Terms and Phrases

 **app**
-Use _app_ instead of _application_, unless _application_ is more clear or refers to a non-iOS or Android, or other mobile entity.
+Use _app_ instead of _application_, unless _application_ is more clear or isn't referring to a mobile app.

-**Apple**
-Use the pronoun *it* to refer to Apple and any other company or organization; do not use *they*.

-_Example:_ Apple has its own solution...

 **as-is**

 **back end, back-end, backend**
 "back end" is a noun.
 You develop the back end.
 "back-end" functions as a (compound) modifier and is hyphenated before a noun.
 You are the back-end developer who developed the back end.
 "backend" is used in the BFF pattern (Backend for Frontend)

 You are the back-end developer who used the Backend for Frontend pattern to develop the back end.